Furthering women's rights

 Increasing women participation and representation in 2017 elections

-Through funding from the EU, Oxfam, Youth Agenda and Federation of Lawyers (FIDA) are currently implementing a project aimed at strengthening the capabilities and capacities of 500 women political aspirants to increase their chances of getting elected in the 2017 general elections.
-This project is working with 200 opinion leaders with an aim of transforming cultural norms and exclusionary practices that hinder women’s meaningful participation in decision making and competitive political processes.
-Oxfam and partners are linking women leaders at the national level with women at the communities through role modelling and grounding women’s leadership in more inclusive and representative leadership practice.
+Through funding from the EU, Oxfam, Youth Agenda and Federation of Lawyers (FIDA) implemented a project aimed at strengthening the capabilities and capacities of 500 women political aspirants to increase their chances of getting elected in the 2017 general elections.
+This project is worked with 200 opinion leaders with an aim of transforming cultural norms and exclusionary practices that hinder women’s meaningful participation in decision making and competitive political processes.
+Oxfam and partners linked women leaders at the national level with women at the communities through role modelling and grounding women’s leadership in more inclusive and representative leadership practice.